EternityForest/barrel.css/README.md

 Inputs and meters should be inside of labels.

+### .pagination

+Following Bootstrap's example, use this on a UL to make it show a list of pages.
+Displays much like a tool-bar.
+Use a wrapping nav for accessibility.

 ### .spacer
-Use on a child of tool-bar to make it take up remaining space.
+Use on a child of tool-bar or pagination to make it take up remaining space.

 ### .card